 - Core Portfolio, which consists of the following four segments and remain unchanged from the prior segments: - Senior and Mezzanine Loans and Preferred Equity-CRE debt investments including senior mortgage loans, mezzanine loans, and preferred equity interests as well as participations in such loans.
-The segment also includes ADC loan arrangements accounted for as equity method investments. - CRE Debt Securities-investments in CMBS (including "B-pieces" of a CMBS securitization pool) or CRE CLOs (collateralized by pools of CRE debt investments). - Net Leased Real Estate-direct investments in CRE with long-term leases to tenants on a net lease basis, where such tenants generally will be responsible for property operating expenses such as insurance, utilities, maintenance, capital expenditures and real estate taxes. - Corporate-includes corporate-level asset management and other fees, related party and general and administrative expenses to the Core Portfolio only. - Legacy, Non-Strategic Portfolio-segment consists of direct investments in operating real estate such as multi-tenant office and multifamily residential assets such as real estate acquired in settlement of loans ("REO") which the Company plans to exit.
+The segment also includes ADC loan arrangements accounted for as equity method investments. - CRE Debt Securities-investments currently consisting of BBB and some BB rated CMBS (including Non-Investment Grade "B-pieces" of a CMBS securitization pool), or CRE CLOs (including the junior tranches thereof, collateralized by pools of CRE debt investments). - Net Leased Real Estate-direct investments in CRE with long-term leases to tenants on a net lease basis, where such tenants generally will be responsible for property operating expenses such as insurance, utilities, maintenance, capital expenditures and real estate taxes. - Corporate-includes corporate-level asset management and other fees, related party and general and administrative expenses to the Core Portfolio only. - Legacy, Non-Strategic Portfolio-segment consists of direct investments in operating real estate such as multi-tenant office.
 It also includes two portfolios of PE Investments and certain retail and other legacy loans originated prior to the Combination.
 This segment includes corporate-level asset management and other fees, related party and general and administrative expenses related to the Legacy, Non-Strategic Portfolio only.